- Clerk and Recorder

 - Apply for a Marriage License or Civil Union License

-Complete the online Marriage or Civil Union license application.
-(If applying for a Civil Union, create a username and password to select the Civil Union application.)
+Complete the online marriage/civil union application (If applying for a Civil Union, create a username and password to select the Civil Union application.)

 - Make an Appointment